-O’Rourke is Associate Professor of Philosophy at University College Dublin.
-A graduate of University College Galway he studied in Vienna, Köln, Louvain, and Leuven, where he received his PhD.
+O’Rourke is Emeritus Professor of Philosophy at University College Dublin.
+A graduate of University College Galway he studied in Vienna, Cologne, Louvain, and Leuven, where he received a PhD in philosophy.
 He has held Fulbright and Onassis fellowships and in 2003 was Visiting Research Professor at Marquette University.
-He is primarily interested in the tradition of classical metaphysics and has published widely on Plato, Aristotle, Aquinas, and Heidegger.
-His book Pseudo-Dionysius and the Metaphysics of Aquinas was reissued by University of Notre Dame Press (2005).
+He is primarily interested in the tradition of classical metaphysics and has published widely on Plato, Aristotle, Neoplatonism, Aquinas, and Heidegger.
+His book Pseudo-Dionysius and the Metaphysics of Aquinas (Brill, 1992) was reissued by University of Notre Dame Press (2005).
 Allwisest Stagyrite: Joyce’s Quotations from Aristotle was published by the National Library of Ireland in 2005.
-He is preparing for publication a collection of essays entitled Aristotelian Interpretations, and he is completing a book on James Joyce, Aristotle, and Aquinas.
-He has lectured widely both on philosophical influences in James Joyce and on Joyce’s use of song; he has performed recitals of Irish songs with a Joyce connection in the National Concert Hall, Dublin (2004), and the Conservatorio, Trieste (2008).
-In 2012 he arranged and sponsored the restoration of James Joyce’s guitar preserved since 1966 in the Tower at Sandycove.
+Aristotelian Interpretations, a collection of essays (Irish Academic Press) was published in 2016.
+Joyce, Aristotle, and Aquinas (University of Florida Press, 2022) was adapted from his thesis for a PhD in literature.
+He is completing a collection of essays, Aquinas and the Platonist Tradition, to be published in 2025.
+He was awarded a DLitt from the National University of Ireland for published work.

 From James Joyce’s Chamber Music: